 18. Set reminders on your phone’s calendar (or any calendar).

-Reminders are one of the easiest ways you can simplify your life in 2019.
+Reminders are one of the easiest ways you can simplify your life.
 I know this first hand because if there is something coming up that I know I will not remember, I will create a reminder.
 This makes managing my life easier because I don’t have to worry about forgetting things, missing payments, etc.

 I create reminders for things such as: